hellpig/smart-swamp-cooler-controller/README.md

-# Before you think about this code, consider a simpler solution that anyone can do
+# Before you think about this code, consider a simpler solution that anyone can easily do manually

-Most days in any week, I run my cooler about the same times each day.
+Most days in any week, I run my evaporative cooler about the same times each day: in the morning and again in the evening.
 So, what I would really want is just a programmable controller that runs certain hours.
 This would still need a way to automatically close windows (though, if the average outdoor temperature overnight will be a bit cooler than the house temperature will be, I sometimes want windows open overnight) or need something like Up-Dux (Google it).
-There are also coolers with highly changeable speeds that could just be slowed down a lot instead of being turned off, which would prevent the need to close windows (unless it is windy outside and hot air is coming in).
-Without an electronic solution, *we* can be the manual controller for the cooler and windows!
+There are also coolers with highly changeable speeds that could just be slowed down a lot instead of being turned off, which would lessen the need to close windows (unless it is windy outside and hot air is coming in).
+Without an electronic solution such as a programmable controller with automatically closing windows, *we* can be the manual controller for the cooler and windows!

-I almost always shut my cooler down before going to bed because the house is usually cool enough, and overnight just wastes a lot of electricity, and it doesn't make air as cool as one might expect due to the higher relative humidity at night.
-A simple room fan is all that is needed overnight.
-If I do leave it on by accident (or if I get home too late to cool down the house before bed), I often shut it off just as I wake up to lock in the especially cool house, which has only a small bad effect on the midday indoor temperature before I turn it on again in the evening.
+I always try to shut my cooler down before going to bed because the house is usually cool enough, and overnight just wastes a lot of electricity, and it doesn't make air as cool as one might expect due to the higher relative humidity at night.
+A simple room fan is all that is needed overnight, and, if you turn it on in the morning, you can still get the house nice and cool for the following day.
+If I leave it on overnight by accident (or if I get home too late to cool down the house before bed), I often shut it off just as I wake up to lock in the especially cool house.
+Because it gets hotter outside faster than it gets hotter inside, turning it off during the middle of the day has only a small bad effect on the midday indoor temperature before I turn it on again in the evening.
 If the weather is too hot and humid when I shut it off when I wake up, I sometimes do a quick (1 hour) cool later in the morning.

-I also often shut it down before it gets too hot during the day (and always off when we're at work).
+I always try to shut the cooler down before it gets too hot during the day (and always off when we're at work).
 My goal is to seal in coldness before it gets too hot outside for the cooler to cool the air, which only works well if you start up the cooler early enough.
-Also, the indoor air will be made to have a very high *absolute* humidity if the cooler is run during hottest parts of the day.
+If you run it during the middle of the day, the indoor air will be made to have a very high *absolute* humidity, which increases the heat index.
 I suppose locking in the coldness only works if you have good insulation in your home such as double-paned windows and (ideally light colored) blinds or curtains, which you should certainly invest in.

+This strategy of locking in cold temperature only works if we understand that, to cool a house, a swamp cooler has to cool more than the air, so it needs to run for two or three hours first.
+A thermometer will drop relatively quickly when first turning on the cooler (especially if the thermometer is incorrectly placed *near* the output vent).
+However, if the cooler is shut off without having been run for long enough, the solid house itself will quickly reheat the air because the solid house is a heat reservoir relative to the air.

 # smart-swamp-cooler-controller